• Dan Sloan

 President & Treasurer

 Kendall is a professional ceramic artist and retired Spanish teacher.
-Her interest in food forestry comes from a deep resect and curiosity of all things natural including plant medicine, our relationship with the Earth, and land tending.
+Her interest in food forestry comes from a deep respect and curiosity of all things natural including plant medicine, our relationship with the Earth, and land tending.
 Working to encourage the community’s development of relationship with land-base and other-than-human inhabitants is key to a sustainable future.

 • Christina Davidson